Debating Dramaturgy THEATRE5001

 Intended Learning Outcomes of Course

-■ On the successful completion of this course students should be able to:
+On the successful completion of this course students will be able to:

-■ demonstrate a critical knowledge and understanding of the changing role and the work of a dramaturge and as appropriate the playwright and the theatre critic in a range of historical contexts;
+■ apply a critical knowledge and understanding of the changing role and the work of a dramaturge and as appropriate the playwright and the theatre critic in a range of historical contexts;

-■ demonstrate a critical knowledge and understanding of the changing form and purpose of the play text and its dramaturgies in a range of historical contexts;
+■ utilise a critical knowledge and understanding of the changing form and purpose of the play text and its dramaturgies in a range of historical contexts;

-■ demonstrate an ability to move effectively between practical and theoretical analysis of all forms of the play text and of historical textual practices;
+■ move effectively between practical and theoretical analysis of all forms of the play text and of historical textual practices;

-■ demonstrate an ability to engage critically and analytically with the processes and the impacts of historical dramaturgical practices and debates, both orally and in writing.
+■ engage critically and analytically with the processes and the impacts of historical dramaturgical practices and debates, both orally and in writing.

 Minimum Requirement for Award of Credits